naomi52/bookstore_app/README.md

 # bookstore_app
-Using Java and SQL to design a virtual a bookstore (JDBC application)
+Using Java and SQL programming laguages and JDBC,
+I have been able to create a system that acts as a bookstore where users can buy books and be members of this bookstore